GariestGary/GariestGary.github.io/docs/toolbox/monocached.md

 Toolbox has own update system, which wraps around basic Unity's update cycle and doing his own calculations.

-Main component in this system is `MonoCached`, which are analogue to MonoBehaviour with some extra described below.
+`MonoCached` is the main component of this system.
+It is analogue to MonoBehaviour with some extra described below.

 `MonoCached` has same update cycle related methods, but named differently.
 Here are list of all "overrided" methods: